ravomaniry/dashboard-esp32-v0/README_MODULES.md

 # Open main.ino and compile normally
 ```

-### Demo Mode

-- Set `IS_DEMO = true` in the code to enable demo mode
-- Demo mode cycles through test values for all sensors and GPS data
-- Speed sweeps from 0-120 km/h
 - Location simulates circular movement around a test area
 - Useful for testing Bluetooth transmission without real sensors
 - All sensor values cycle through realistic ranges for testing